Solo-Laboratories/devops-shared/home-assistant/README.md

-# Home Assistant Chart with Traefik Ingress
+# Home Assistant
-Hoe Assistant is an automation service for automating home related gudgets such as lights, doors, cameras, etc and more!
+Home Assistant is an automation service for automating home related gudgets such as lights, doors, cameras, etc and more!

 ## Items
 * [values.yaml](values.yaml) file used for installing with Helm w/ default entries.